apache/sling-org-apache-sling-feature-cpconverter/README.md

 ### Run Modes

 As shown above, run modes in the path lead the tool to create a dedicated _Apache Sling Feature_ model file containing all interested OSGi configurations/bundles.
+Run modes are determined according to the RunModePolicy which by default for backwards compatiblity reasons is DIRECT_ONLY.
+For DIRECT_ONLY only the direct path leading up to the artifact, while PREPEND_INHERITED makes sure that run modes are inherited downwards and deduplicated (only new ones added)

 ### Known limitations